agilesix/AgileSix.com/src/content/blog-posts/a-decade-of-purpose.md

 Having worked with people at the VA, with Veterans, and with family members of Veterans, it became something that I actually wanted to do more of.
 Even during COVID, after I left the VA, I became an accredited claims agent to try to help Veterans outside of the work that I was doing here at Agile Six.

 The hope was always to have that larger impact, and I’m excited to have the opportunity to actually work directly on these systems and programs, working with stakeholders at a higher level at the VA and having a larger impact there.
-As we move forward and Agile Six grows, we have an opportunity to provide a more direct impact through the work that we're doing on VA systems with Veterans and employees at the VA to make those systems better and make those outcomes easier to use.
+As we move forward and Agile Six grows, we have an opportunity to provide a more direct impact through the work that we're doing on VA systems with Veterans and employees at the VA to make those systems better and easier to use.

 We will actually be able to help a lot with the modernization of different technologies and services.
 Just having the opportunity to work on SPRUCE and on larger systems and programs is really exciting for me because it’s not something I necessarily saw myself doing when I left the VA six and a half years ago.
 So it's been great for me to have been able to stay in that environment and continue to make that work better.\
 \